tdammers/ginger/doc/getting-started.markdown

 {-# LANGUAGE OverloadedStrings #-}
 module Main where

-import Text.Ginger
-import qualified Data.HashMap.Strict as HashMap import Data.HashMap.Strict (HashMap) import Data.Text (Text) import qualified Data.Text as Text import qualified Data.Text.IO as Text import Control.Monad.Identity (runIdentity)
+import Control.Monad.Identity (Identity, runIdentity) import Data.HashMap.Strict (HashMap) import qualified Data.HashMap.Strict as HashMap import Data.Text (Text) import qualified Data.Text as Text import qualified Data.Text.IO as Text import Text.Ginger

 -- | A template context.
 We're using a HashMap of Text to Text, but any type -- that has a suitable 'ToGVal' instance would do.